 Henderson International Income Trust plc

-In this AGM Presentation, Ben Lofthouse, Portfolio Manager of Henderson International Income Trust plc, discusses performance over the last financial year, how he has been navigating a volatile market environment, and highlights how he has been positioning the fund for the future.
+In this AGM Presentation, Ben Lofthouse, Portfolio Manager of Henderson International Income Trust plc, discusses performance over the last financial year, how he has been navigating a volatile market environment, and highlights areas where he has been finding opportunities.

 Please read the following important information regarding funds related to this article.